Postdoctoral Associate · University of Miami

 About

-I am currently a Ph.D. candidate (third-year) in Educational Technology at the College of Education, University of Florida.
-I hold a Master's degree in Computer Software and Theories from Beijing Normal University and a Bachelor's degree in Computer Science from Beijing Technology and Business University.
-My research interests lie at the intersection of educational data mining, learning analytics, and the application of artificial intelligence in education, with a particular focus on computer science education.
+I am a Postdoctoral Associate at the University of Miami.
+I earned my Ph.D. in Curriculum and Instruction, specializing in Educational Technology, from the University of Florida.
+I also hold a master's degree in Computer Software and Theory from Beijing Normal University and a bachelor's degree in Computer Science and Technology from Beijing Technology and Business University.

 Projects